CMPS-1600-amaus/Adventure-Game/project-01.md

 2) Javadoc comments for classes and all non private methods of all classes.
 3) Unit Tests for the `Character` class and `HealingPotion` class.

 Note: Get started on this milestone early.
 When starting any new project and using new tools, you will likely run into setup issues that you need to solve.
 If you wait until the last minute, you will not have the resources you would have otherwise had (access to instructors and TAs) to solve them and may not be able to complete your milestone on time.

 ### UML Diagrams

 Create a UML Diagram containing all classes in this project.
-You may create the however you like, but add your final file(s) in PDF format to a `uml` directory in the root directory of your project.
+You may create them however you like (hand drawn, using drawing software, using any online tool; all file!), but add your final file(s) in PDF, png, or jpeg format (preference PDF) to a `uml` directory in the root directory of your project.

 ### Javadoc Comments

 Add Javadoc comments to all classes.
 Each class should have a javadoc comment at the top of the class.
 All non-private methods should have javadoc comments.

 To serve as an example, javadoc comments have been provided for the `Consumable` interface (more on this below) and for the Character's `setTempDamageBuff` method.

 Compile your javadoc comments into a javadoc website in a `docs` directory in the root directory of your project.

 To do so, on the terminal, located in your project's root directory, issue the following command:

-`javadoc -link https://docs.oracle.com/en/java/javase/19/docs/api -sourcepath ./src/ adventure_game adventure_game.items -d ./docs`
+`javadoc -link https://docs.oracle.com/en/java/javase/25/docs/api -sourcepath ./src/ adventure_game adventure_game.items -d ./docs`

+Once you generate the javadoc website, you can open `index.html` in a webbrowser to view it!

+If you add more packages to your project, add them to this command.

 ### Unit Tests

 Add Unit Tests for the `Character` and `HealingPotion` classes.
 All methods more complicated than trivial getters should be tested.

 The best way to write unit tests for Java is to use JUnit.

 VS Code makes it easy to get setup with JUnit and to run JUnit Tests.
 The VS Code Extension "Extension Pack for Java" bundles JUnit Testing into VS Code for you.

 To start writing and running JUnit tests, you need to enable java tests.
 First, in VS Code, open any java source file to force VS Code to "open java projects" and enable java extensions.
 Then you will have a test beaker Testing option in your left menu.
 From there, click on "Enable Java Tests".
 Select "JUnit Jupiter".

 <img src = "figures/vs-code-testing.png" width = "70%">